Guides

 Cat & Cage, Drumcondra

 Despite the name, pups get a warm welcome at the Cat & Cage, one of the city’s oldest watering holes.
 This former coach house served as a postal stop for rebels during the 1798 rebellion and was later a favourite drinking haunt of Sean O’Casey’s.
-These days, it welcomes dogs (and their patrons) with killer pizza and a pint.
+These days, it welcomes dogs (and their patrons) with killer pizzas and a pint.

 Media captionFormer postal stop now doggy local, at Cat and Cage.